ror-community/curation_ops/README.md

 # Further Changes to Release JSON

 Once the files have been committed to ror-updates any further changes should be made by cloning the repository, changing the files, committing, and pushing them back up to the repo.
 This will guarantee a single point of reference for the release.

+# Adding to Milestone

+Once all records for a given release have been identified, they should be added to the release milestone with [add_to_milestone.py](https://github.com/ror-community/curation_scripts/tree/main/add_to_milestone).
+This script takes as input a CSV file containing the issue numbers for everything to be included in the release, placed in a column labeled "issue_number."

 # Testing Staging and Production